Monika-81/Project1/README.md

 # **BeerLicious**

 **BeerLicious** is the website for a fictive beer club located in the city of Helsingborg, Sweden.
-The club aim to encourage other beer interested people in the area to meet up and share social activities, learn from each other and just enjoy a relaxed gathering with like-minded beer lovers.
+The club aim to encourage other beer interested people in the area to meet up and share social activities, learn from each other and just enjoy a relaxed gathering with like-minded beer-lovers.
 This site targets various kinds of people whom are interested in knowing more about the different kinds of beer, the crafting procedure and know how of beer together, not the alcohol aspect of the brew.

 Let me introduce you further to [**BeerLicious**](https://monika-81.github.io/project1/).
 <br>